Understand your company's position and learn more about the options available

 If this is not possible, entering the company into a formal insolvency process such as administration could be the lifeline your business needs.
 Upon being placed in administration, the company is protected by a moratorium which prevents creditors from beginning legal action against the company.
 Any existing litigation is also temporarily paused.
 This gives the appointed insolvency practitioner the time to form a plan free from threats of winding up.

 When it comes to implementing a turnaround strategy, the key is viability.
 That means your business must have the potential for success both now and also in the long-term.
 The business must be generating revenue, even if this is at a lower rate than previous levels.
 It is this income which can be used to instill confidence from your creditors and facilitate a turnaround

 In the case of a CVA, for example, creditors will be asked to vote on the proposed terms before the agreement is allowed to go ahead.
 A minimum of 75% of creditors (by value) must give their consent to the arrangement and proposed repayment amount.
 In order for this to happen, creditors must be confident that the company has a good chance of adhering to the CVA for its duration.
 With a typical CVA running for 3-5 years, being able to convince creditors of your long-term viability is key to having the proposal accepted.

 In some cases, the company may be experiencing cash flow constraints as a result of the enforced closure period during lockdown.
-If business has rebounded to levels consistent with income from pre-COVID times, it may be that a cash injection is all that is needed to reinvigorate the business and allow for overheads to be paid as and when they fall due.
+If business has rebounded, it may be that a cash injection is all that is needed to reinvigorate the business and allow for overheads to be paid as and when they fall due.